 2002 & Braveheart.
 There’s a scene early in the movie Braveheart, when a young William Wallace met his Uncle Argyle after his father’s funeral.
 Here we learn that William didn’t understand the benediction because it was in Latin and Uncle Argyle promises to remedy William’s Latin knowledge-gap.
 And so, this is a long-winded explanation of how on earth I ended up taking Latin my senior year at Rutgers.
 Seriously.
 Despite my linguistic shortcomings, Latin ended up being one of my favorite classes ever.
 All because of William Wallace and Braveheart.
 Aside from conjugation, my senior year at Rutgers consisted of ridiculous 4-day weekends, a capstone paper on “Inefficient capital markets”, never waking up earlier than 10AM, being Class President at the BusinessSchool and giving the farewell address at graduation.
 Likely the greatest nine months of my life.

 2003 & New.
 A big year.
-I started off the year by visiting India for the first conscious time; I had been twice before, both times when I was too young to recall or comprehend.
-This trip was a seismic shift in solidifying my identity, as I for the first time opted-in to a big part of who I am.
-The experience alone could fill an entire book—we’ll leave it as a Neo-like ‘whoa” moment.
+I started off the year by visiting India for the first conscious time; I had been twice before, both occasions where I was too young to recall or comprehend.
+This trip was a seismic shift in solidifying my identity, as I, for the first time, opted-in to a big part of who I am.
+Describing the significance of the experience could fill an entire book—so I’ll leave it as a Neo-like ‘whoa” moment.
 Six months later, moving to Cincinnati, OH after graduation with a truckload of Ikea furniture (awaiting painful assembly) was the progression of “new.”
-Moving to a new town without family or friend in sight is a defining experience and should be a required part of growing up.
-The year of “new” was capped by the purchase of my first home (OK—condo) before I went home for Christmas.
-A couple of years earlier I could barely tell you what state the Ohio River was in (kidding…sort of) and then I was lived alongside it.
+Moving to a new town without family or friend in sight was a defining experience and should be a required part of growing up.
+The year of “new” was capped by the purchase of my first home.
+A couple of years earlier I could barely tell you what state the Ohio River was in (sort of kidding?) and then I was living alongside it.

 2006 & Strange.
-I joined the ranks of reality TV and in the strangest experience of my life, participated in the TV show, The Apprentice LA.
+I joined the ranks of reality TV through the strangest experience of my life, participating in the TV show, The Apprentice LA.

 2009 & Outrage.After seeing a financial collapse, record unemployment and debt, and overall horrifying national prospects I grew increasingly outraged.
-After almost a year of thinking about it, I quit my job to run for Congress to do something about it.
+After almost a year of stewing, I quit my job to run for Congress and do something about it.